 Watch A Video On Bounce Rate

-Technically, it means that Google Analytics server didn’t receive any kind of trigger from that particular user.
+Technically, it means that the Google Analytics server didn’t receive any kind of trigger from that particular user.

 Bounce rate = total number of bounces on a page/total number of entrances on a page.

-While the visitor could have spent some time on the page they came to visit, but they made zero interactions.
-They didn’t click on a menu item, didn’t expand a “read more” link, check out your About page, or navigate to any other links on the page.
+While the visitor could have spent some time on the page they came to visit, they made zero interactions.
+They didn’t click on a menu item, didn’t expand a “read more” link, check out your About Us page, or navigate to any other links on the page.

 The answer could be one of two things: